Practice Profile

 He is regularly instructed in claims relating to shareholders and directors, including in the insolvency and commercial fraud fields.
 Jeffrey has appeared in all forums in the UK (High Court/Appeal Courts) as well as in the DIFC first instance and Court of Appeal) in litigation relating to commercial contracts (Sale and Purchase Agreements, Shareholders Agreements, sale and carriage of goods, franchising), claims in fraud, disputes between businesses and their shareholders/directors or investors, co-joint venturers and other commercial and insolvency related disputes.
-Jeffrey has enormous expeience in relation to interim relief applications of all descriptions (restraint of trade/freezing and search orders/Protection from Harassment) including in the insolvency field (misfeasance, wrongful/fraudulent trading, preference etc).
+Jeffrey has enormous experience in relation to interim relief applications of all descriptions (restraint of trade/freezing and search orders/Protection from Harassment) including in the insolvency field (misfeasance, wrongful/fraudulent trading, preference etc).

-Commercial Contracts / Company and Partnership
+Commercial Contracts/ Company & Partnership

 Jeffrey has advised many businesses or individuals on commercial contracts.
 These include multiple instructions on the enforceability of restrictive covenants and confidentiality claims, and advising on the contracts required in relation to the set up of a business or an IPO or investment round.
-Recent examples include acting direct access (at the request of a close friend) for David Lloyd, ex Davis Cup tennis player and founder of David Lloyd leisure and (at the request of an ex colleague advising Susie Cave (ex face of Vivian Westwood, L’Oreal and others and wife of Nick Cave the well known singer songwriter
+Recent examples include acting direct access (at the request of a close friend) for David Lloyd, ex-Davis Cup tennis player and founder of David Lloyd Leisure and (at the request of an ex-colleague advising Susie Cave (ex face of Vivian Westwood, L’Oreal and others and wife of Nick Cave the well-known singer-songwriter

 Jeffrey is regularly asked to advise or act in relation to international and offshore work.